Hurricane Cleanup and Recovery

 - Be alert for chemically contaminated floodwater at industrial sites.

-- Use extreme caution with potential chemical and electric hazards, which have great potential for fires and explosions.
+- Use extreme caution with potential chemical and electrical hazards, which have great potential for fires and explosions.
 Floods have the strength to move and/or bury hazardous waste and chemical containers far from their normal storage places, creating a risk for those who come into contact with them.
-Any chemical hazards, such as a propane tank, should be handled by the authorized public authorities.
+Any chemical hazards, such as a propane tank, should be handled by authorized public authorities.

 - Ensure mold does not return after building reconstruction.